| The Lady With An Ermine | Libertied From The Dust of The Centuries|

 To my shame, I must confess that I only learned by chance that the world-famous painting by Leonardo da Vinci is in Cracow, and I thought it was in Italy or wherever.
 In any case, I immediately bought tickets and on a cold February day I visited the main museum not far from my hotel.

-The famous painting is presented very sacred.
-One room, hardly any light, only one painting namely "Dama z gronostajem", i.e. the lady with the ermine.
+The famous painting is presented very sacredly.
+One room, hardly any light, only one painting, namely "Dama z gronostajem", i.e. the lady with the ermine.

-I was immediately captivated by the painting, I knew it from the media of course, but an original is an original.
-At the same time, the colours made me think, which in my opinion were not shown to advantage due to the very specific lighting.
+I was immediately captivated by the painting, I knew it from the media, of course, but an original is an original.
+At the same time, the colors made me think, which in my opinion were not shown to be advantageous due to the very specific lighting.

 There is dirt, dust, yellowed varnish, restorers who have restored well and restorers who have restored less well - as unfortunately also happened with this painting.

-For example, the background to be seen in the museum is black.
-In reality it was a blue-grey.
-There are countless details to be discussed here, but I do not want to bore you with restorative details, but rather present the painting by Cecilia Gallerani in this state as it may have looked at the time of its creation.
+For example, the background to be seen in the museum is black, and in reality, it was a blue-gray.
+There are countless details to be discussed here, but I do not want to bore you with restorative details but rather present the painting by Cecilia Gallerani in this state as it may have looked at the time of its creation.
 Cecilia Gallerani is the name of the lady with an ermine who was Ludovico Sforza's mistress.
 The sitter was 16 or 17 years old at the time.
-The white ermine she is holding on her left arm alludes to her role as mistress, since Ludovico Sforza was nicknamed "white ermine".
+The white ermine she is holding on her left arm alludes to her role as mistress since Ludovico Sforza was nicknamed "white ermine".

-The goal of my project was to make not only a "simple" replica - no it goes more further.
-I wanted the painting to be as near as possible to the originally, but not how it looks like now, but how it looked like in 1500 when it was fresh painted.
+The goal of my project was to make not only a "simple" replica - no, it goes further.
+I wanted the painting to be as near as possible to the original, but not how it looks now, but how it looked in 1500 when it was freshly painted.